Business rules the world and creativity rules business

 Beauty and creativity in technology

 There was a time when ‘creativity’ did not exist.
 The word itself is also a child of the Industrial Revolution.
 Scientist and philosophers started to think that the process involved in making art was similar to the process they saw in the creation of all these new technologies.
 They needed a word to express that: and ‘creativity’ was born.
-The first mention of creativity in an English language was in 1875 (Weiner, 2005: p89).
+The first mention of creativity in the English language was in 1875 (Weiner, 2005: p89).

 Fun fact: ‘techne’ is an Ancient Greek word and means something like ‘gaining skill through practice and education’ Techne was later translated into Latin by the word ‘ars’.
 And we talk about art and technology as two different things…